On the recognition problem for virtually special cube complexes: Abstract

 \section{Abstract}

 We address the question of whether the property of being virtually special (in the sense of Haglund and Wise) is algorithmically decidable for finite, non-positively curved cube complexes.
-Our main theorem shows that it cannot be decided \emph{locally}, i.e.\ by examining one hyperplane at a time.
-Specifically, we prove that there does not exist an algorithm that, given a compact non-positively squared 2-complex $X$ and a hyperplane $H$ in $X$ can decide whether or not there is a finite-sheeted cover of $X$ in which no lift of $H$ self-osculates.
+Our main theorem shows that it cannot be decided by examining one hyperplane at a time.
+Specifically, we prove that there does not exist an algorithm that, given a compact non-positively curved squared 2-complex $X$ and a hyperplane $H$ in $X$, will decide whether or not there is a finite-sheeted cover of $X$ in which no lift of $H$ self-osculates.